“Flamenco star Carolé Acuña brings the soul of Spain to San Francisco” -Sunset Magazine

 Carolé is an internationally renowned flamenco dance soloist, choreographer, artistic director.
-Being the 4th generation flamenco and spanish dancer in her family, she carries on the legacy and shares it with audiences around the globe.
+Being the 4th generation flamenco and spanish dancer in her family and turning professional at 14, she carries on the legacy and shares it with audiences around the globe.
+She sometimes performs with her mom, Carolina Lugo.
 More information coming soon…

 “Acúña is a mesmerizing woman and a sensuous, generous dancer, as gifted in classical Spanish dance as in gypsy Flamenco” -Ann Murphy, Dance Critic, Oakland Tribune